weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

 sequences we will use.

 We are also able to specify general type constraints for these parameters.
-The line that begins `type constraints` places some general bounds on the ranges of values that are possible for each parameter.
+The line that begins `type constraint` places some general bounds on the ranges of values that are possible for each parameter.